 - BIT 0: Capture Input State: Set when the Capture Input is active.
 Its active state is set in the Configuration Bits LSW when the axis is configured.
-See page 53 for additional information. - BIT 1: External Input State: Set when the External Input is active.
+See page 43 for additional information. - BIT 1: External Input State: Set when the External Input is active.
 Its active state is set in the Configuration Bits LSW when the axis is configured.
-See page 53 for additional information. - BIT 2: Home Input State: Set when the Home Input is active.
+See page 43 for additional information. - BIT 2: Home Input State: Set when the Home Input is active.
 Its active state is set in the Configuration Bits LSW when the axis is configured.
-See page 53 for additional information. - BIT 3: CW Limit/Emergency Stop Input State: Set when the CW Input/E-Stop Input is active.
+See page 43 for additional information. - BIT 3: CW Limit/Emergency Stop Input State: Set when the CW Input/E-Stop Input is active.
 The function of this input is set in the Configuration Bits MSW when the axis is configured and its active state is set in the Configuration Bits LSW.
-See pages 52 and 53 for additional information. - BIT 4: CCW Limit/Emergency Stop Input State: Set when the CCW Input/E-Stop Input is active.
+See pages 42 and 43 for additional information. - BIT 4: CCW Limit/Emergency Stop Input State: Set when the CCW Input/E-Stop Input is active.
 The function of this input is set in the Configuration Bits MSW when the axis is configured and its active state is set in the Configuration Bits LSW.
-See pages 52 and 53 for more information. - BITS 5 & 6: Reserved: These bits will always equal zero. - BIT 7: Encoder Follower Mode: Set when the axis is in Encoder Follower Mode. - BIT 8: Running Blend Move: Set the axis is presently running a Blend Move Profile This bit is reset when the move comes to an end. - BIT 9: Blend Move Acknowledge Bit: Set when 3102i has accepted a Blend Move Profile programming block.
-See Programming Blend Move Profiles, which starts on page 68, for additional information. - BIT 10: Non-Zero Minimum Registration Distance: Set when the Minimum Registration Move Distance parameter is programmed to a non-zero value. - BIT 11: Axis 1: Running Interpolated Move: Set when the 3102i is running an Interpolated Move.
-This bit is reset when the move comes to an end.
-Axis 2: Reserved: This bit will always equal zero. - BIT 12: Backplane Home Proximity Bit State: This bit always equals the state of the Backplane Home Proximity bit, which is bit 6 in the Command Bits LSW for the axis. - BIT 13: General Purpose Output State: This bit always equals the state of the G.P Output State bit, which is bit 7 in the Command Bits LSW for the axis. - BITS 14 & 15: Reserved: These bits will always equal zero.
+See pages 42 and 43 for more information. - BITS 5 & 6: Reserved: These bits will always equal zero. - BIT 7: Encoder Follower Mode: Set when the axis is in Encoder Follower Mode. - BIT 8: Running Blend Move: Set the axis is presently running a Blend Move Profile This bit is reset when the move comes to an end. - BIT 9: Blend Move Acknowledge Bit: Set when 3102 has accepted a Blend Move Profile programming block.
+See Programming Blend Move Profiles, which starts on page 57, for additional information. - BIT 10: Non-Zero Minimum Registration Distance: Set when the Minimum Registration Move Distance parameter is programmed to a non-zero value. - BIT 11: Reserved: This bit will always equal zero. - BIT 12: Backplane Home Proximity Bit State: This bit always equals the state of the Backplane Home Proximity bit, which is bit 6 in the Command Bits LSW for the axis. - BIT 13: General Purpose Output State: This bit always equals the state of the G.P Output State bit, which is bit 7 in the Command Bits LSW for the axis. - BITS 14 & 15: Reserved: These bits will always equal zero.